’90 Day Fiancé’: Fans Flock To Aladin Jallali’s Instagram With Flirty Comments

 Unfortunately for Laura, Aladin wasn’t receptive to the suggestion and he ended up angrily storming out of the couple’s apartment.
 After the episode aired, he removed all photos of Laura from his social media accounts, a move that sparked divorce rumors among fans.

-Since then, the handsome personal training has been receiving an onslaught of flirty comments from his female fans offering to be his new wife.
+Since then, the handsome personal trainer has been receiving an onslaught of flirty comments from his female fans offering to be his new wife.

 “So if laura says you can have another wife LET ME KNOW,” one user wrote, referring to Qatar’s openness to polygamy, according to the report from TV Shows Ace.